What Is An Empty Net Goal In Ice Hockey?

 Reason Why Teams Pull The Goalie

-Pulling The Goalie is a high-risk decision which can be a major game changer for the team using it or backfire and end up finalising their defeat.
+Pulling The Goalie is a high-risk decision that can be a major game changer for the team using it or backfire and end up finalizing their defeat.
 Even though it gives the team a man advantage by having six skaters instead of five, it also leaves a hole in the team’s net.

 Now, let us look at why a team might decide to make this risky decision.